apes-suite/musubi/paper.md

 # The lattice Boltzmann method

+The lattice Boltzmann method utilizes ideas of cellular automata and represents at its core a basic two step algorithm.
+The state of the fluid is represented by particle density functions (PDF) in a discrete velocity field.
+These PDFs reside on the lattices and are exchanged along the discrete velocity directions.
+The two steps of the algorithm are now the streaming of the PDF information along the velocity directions, followed by the so-called collision, computing the new PDF on each lattice.
+This modeling with discrete velocities also allows for a straight forward handling of complicated wall boundaries, as a simple line intersection with the wall geometry can be used to accurately model the surface.
+Due to these properties the method has gained popularity in the field of computational fluid dynamics over the last decades.
+Other Open Source solvers that utilize this method are for example Palabos [@Palabos2020], OpenLB [@olbPaper2021] and waLBerla [@BAUER2021478].

 # The Musubi implementation

 Musubi implements the lattice Boltzmann method in the form of kernels that can be